 If you are facing an error 4013, then it’s time to clear your App Store Cache.

-Cache is a collection of frequently used files which are stored to help other files load fast.
+The cache is a collection of frequently used files that are stored to help other files load fast.
 It's very common in today’s digital world.
 However, these files can become corrupted or glitchy and might interrupt your device’s working.
 Therefore, it is imperative that you clean the cache if your device is not working properly.

 It’s possible your device is not connected to the App Store because there is another software issue.
 Some files can be corrupted, this may lead to other issues.
 So, try to reset all of your settings.
 It will restore everything to Factory Settings.
 Go to settings, tap General> Reset > Reset All Settings.
 The tap resets all Settings when the confirmation alert appears.